Restillence/bertopic_ecc/README.md

 Note: If the Config file is not found, you need to set its filepath manually in the file which you are attempting to run.

+6) Run the bertopic_training.py script to train and save the BERTopic Model.

+7) Run bertopic_fitting_visus.py to fit the model on data and generate visualizations + statistics.

+8) Run (TODO Skriptnamen hier noch einfügen) xxx to prepare the final dataset for the analysis.

+9) Run variable_analysis.py to perform statistical analysis and get results.

 #useful videos to get started with bertopic:
 https://www.youtube.com/watch?v=uZxQz87lb84